shetty83/dsi-sea-week03-4.5/README.md

 #### Requirements

 - Finish all cells in the provided iPython notebook.
 There are a few empty cells, so make sure you get them all!
 - There is a bonus for this lab.
 Try to do it if you finish early.
-It's a bonus because I don't think anyone will finish early enough to have time to do it.
+It's a bonus because I don't think anyone will finish early.

 #### Deliverable
 - The ipython notebook from this lab